Last Update: 24/09/2019

 International students who are actually determined to pursue higher education from Germany, dream to stay there on a permanent basis.
 Some start searching for work opportunities on the completion of their course.
-Germany stands in one of the top hierarchy in providing the international students the most flexible and comfortable post study work opportunities.
+Germany stands in one of the top hierarchy in providing international students with the most flexible and comfortable post-study work opportunities.
 So if you are thinking in the same line, this particular article is going to help you find ways to reach your desired destination.

 If you have gone back to your home country after the course completion and want to return to Germany for further possibilities, you would be eligible for a short time visa up to six months.
-During this tenure you can look after the different possibilities correlating your educational qualifications.
-However this short visa is not your permanent residence of work permit.
+During this tenure, you can look after the different possibilities correlating your educational qualifications.
+However, this short visa is not your permanent residence or work permit.
 This only helps you find a job here.
 After you are employed on permanent basis, you need to apply for a separate work and residence permit altogether.

 Residence permit for permanent employees

-In simple terms you need to initiate the process to apply for a separate Germany residence permit.
+In simple terms, you need to initiate the process to apply for a separate Germany residence permit.
 There is another provision available in this country and it is called the EU Blue Card.
-This card is applicable for those individuals who actually want to move in to any European country apart from Germany.
+This card is applicable to those individuals who actually want to move into any European country apart from Germany.
 But if you are determined to make the best of your rest of life in Germany, the German permit is more than sufficient.
-But this EU Blue Card facility is only applicable for the non EU students.
+But this EU Blue Card facility is only applicable to the non-EU students.

 As we have mentioned before, students in Germany can extend their stay back up to 18 months for employment seeking.
 Employers in Germany look forward to highly skilled candidates who excel in their respective fields of study.
 Knowing the German language also boosts one’s chances of finding jobs in Germany by manifolds.

 Similar to other countries, few professions are in great demand than others in Germany.
 The most demanding professions in Germany include the field of Engineering, medicine, Technology, specifically IT and science experts.
 Germany places a lot of value on the people having vocational qualifications too.